 The FRA Education Foundation makes scholarship applications available from 1 September through 15 April each year.
-(The applications are posted at the bottom of this page as pdf files.)
+(The applications are posted on the FRA website as pdf files, click on the poster above to download.)
 All applications and supporting documents must be postmarked no later than April 15th.

 Applications and documents postmarked later than April 15 will not be considered

 Applications that are incomplete in any way will not be considered